 Even larger departures from maximal non-uniformity, as in idealized fixed order, can also be interpreted from this perspective.
 Fixed order arises when s-system interaction forces are strongly asymmetric.
-If those forces are strong enough to outweigh the influences of fluctuations in the pre-stable phase, state trajectories will always evolve to a fixed order that depends on the particular pattern of asymmetry.
+If those forces are strong enough to outweigh the influences of fluctuations in the pre-stable phase, state trajectories will more frequently evolve to a fixed order that depends on the particular pattern of asymmetry.
 These interaction asymmetries must be learned, since fixed orders differ across languages.
 Since no language exhibits perfect non-uniformity, we can infer that the learned asymmetries, no matter how strong, are never strong enough to outweigh the strongest surroundings influences.

-To account for the rarity of basic word orders where $\{-N\}$ is initially organized with a higher e value than $\{+N\}$, we conjecture that our perception of events imposes statistical biases on the relative timing of system activation or on e values.
-These could be such that $\{+N\}$ agent/experiencer resonances tend to arise earlier and with higher e than $\{-N\}$ patient/theme resonances.
+To account for the rarity of basic word orders where {-N} is initially organized with a higher e value than {+N}, we conjecture that our perception of events (i.e. surroundings forces) imposes statistical biases on the relative timing of system activation or on e values.
+These could be such that {+N} agent/experiencer resonances tend to arise earlier and with higher e than {-N} patient/theme resonances.
 This could be a consequence of how humans attend to the world, and our impression that actions proceed causes, which relates to the apparent directionality of time.
-Furthermore, $+\varphi$ coupling is more stable than $-\varphi$ coupling.
+Furthermore, + $\phi$ coupling is more stable than - $\phi$ coupling.
 This could have many consequences for the timecourse of cs-resonance stabilization.
 For example, greater stability entails greater resistance to perturbations.
-During the high temperature phase, the $+\varphi$ coupling between $\{+N\}$ and $\{V\}$ could stabilize earlier and be less susceptible to perturbation than the $-\varphi$ coupling between $\{-N\}$ and $\{V\}$.
-Assuming that φ stability results in increased e, the difference in coupling stability predicts the $\{+N\} > \{-N\}$ bias.
+During the high temperature phase, the + $\phi$ coupling between {+N} and {V} could stabilize earlier and be less susceptible to perturbation than the - $\phi$ coupling between {-N} and {V}.
+Assuming that $\phi$ stability results in increased e, the difference in coupling stability predicts the {+N} > {-N} bias.